Skip to content

 Armed Forces

 The Aegiran Federal Defense Forces (AFDF) are the republic's combined military, comprising the Navy (Stolos), the Marine Corps, the Army, and the Air Wing.
 Total active strength is approximately 180,000 personnel, with the bulk in the Navy.
 Active reserves number approximately 50,000, principally in the Marines and Army.
+Total mobilized strength is approximately 230,000.

 Doctrine